chauff/cse1500-web-transcripts/Lecture-1.md

 - **HTTP/1.1** is governed by [RFC 2068](https://www.ietf.org/rfc/rfc2068.txt); it was standardized in 1997.
 - **HTTP/2** is governed by [RFC 7540](https://tools.ietf.org/html/rfc7540); it was standardized in 2015.
+- **HTTP/3** has not been standardized yet.

 HTTP/2 is the first new version of HTTP since HTTP/1.1.
 It originated at Google where it was developed as SPDY protocol (*speedy protocol*); [more details here](https://developers.google.com/web/fundamentals/performance/http2/).
-According to current estimates, about 30% of websites support HTTP/2.
-As HTTP/1.1 is still the dominant protocol type, we focus on it in this lecture.
+As HTTP/1.1 is still the dominant protocol type on the web, we focus on it in this lecture.

 ### Web servers and clients

 On the web, clients and servers communicate with each other through **HTTP requests** and **HTTP responses**.
-If you open a web browser and type in the URL of your email provider, e.g. `https://gmail.com/` your web browser is acting as the **client**.
-The **server** is your email provider.
+If you open a web browser and type in the URL of your email provider, e.g. `https://gmail.com/` your web browser is acting as the **client** (sending an HTTP request).
+The **server** is your email provider (sending an HTTP response).

 ![HTTP request and response](img/L1-http-req-res.png)

 How does the communication between the two devices work?
 Servers wait for data requests continuously and are able to serve many client requests at the same time.
-Servers host **web resources** that is any kind of content with an identity on the web.
+Servers host **web resources**, that is any kind of content with an identity on the web.
 This can be static files, web services, but also dynamically generated content.
 As long as they are accessible through an identifier, they can be considered as web resources.
 The **client initiates the communication**, sending an **HTTP request** to the server, e.g. to access a particular file.
 The server sends an **HTTP response** - if indeed it has this file and the client is authorized to access it, it will send the file to the client, otherwise it will send an error message.
 The client, i.e. most often the web browser, will then initiate an action, depending on the type of content received - HTML files are rendered, music files are played and executables are executed.

 ### Network communication

-Where does HTTP fit into the **network stack**?
+Where does HTTP fit into the **network stack**, i.e. the set of protocols ("stacked" on top of each other) that together define how communication over the Internet happens?
 A very common representation of the network stack is the **OSI model**, the *Open Systems Interconnection model*:

 ![Zimmermann's OSI model](img/L1-OSI.png)

 <sup>Image sourced from the [OSI reference model paper](https://ieeexplore.ieee.org/abstract/document/1094702)</sup>

  It is a simplification of the true network stack, and today mostly a textbook model, but it shows the main idea of network communication very well.
 Network protocols are matched into different layers, starting at the bottom layer, the **physical layer**, where we talk about bits, i.e. 0s and 1s that pass through the physical network, and ending at the **application layer**, were we deal with **semantic units** such as video segments and emails.

 Many network protocols exist, to us only three are of importance: